ffyycc/Artificial_Intelligence_Projects/README.md

 ## 6. Neural Nets

-This proeject uses Pytorch to generate multiple layers convolutional neural networks.
+This project uses Pytorch to generate multiple layers convolutional neural networks.
 The classifier divides images into four categories: ship, automobile, dog, or frog.
 My neural networks have the accuracy about 82.3% on image classification.

 Running method:

 `python3 mp6.py -h`

+## 7. Reinforcement Learning - Snake Game

+This project trains the agent in snake game using Q-learning.
+The snake needs to eat food in a 11x11 game map.
+However, the snake could not hit its body.
+My Q-learning strategy using reinforcement learning could eat 23 food on average without knowing where the food is generated.

+Running method:

+`python mp7.py --human`